The Jewish Chronicle: Lawsuits and rulings

 In 1968, The Jewish Chronicle published an article by Labour MP Maurice Edelman saying that another Labour MP, Christopher Mayhew, had made antisemitic comments on a television programme.
 Mayhew sued for libel, arguing that his comments were anti-Zionist, but not antisemitic.
 He dropped the case after receiving a public apology from both Edelman and the newspaper in the High Court.
 A complaint by Mayhew to the Press Council in April 1971, about the editing of a published letter to the editor, was denied.

 In 2009, an activist for the International Solidarity Movement (an organisation which campaigns for Palestinian rights) accepted £30,000 damages and an apology from the paper over a letter it had published claiming that he had harboured two suicide bombers.

 In August 2017, The Jewish Chronicle published an adjudication by the Independent Press Standards Organisation (IPSO) as a result of a court report that the newspaper had published.
-The regulator considered the article had breached clause 9 the Editors' Code of Practice, which relates to the reporting of crime.
+The regulator considered the article had breached clause 9 of the Editors' Code of Practice, which relates to the reporting of crime.
 IPSO ruled that the JC had published details of the family members of the defendant without valid justification.

 In August 2019, the British charity Palestinian Relief and Development Fund (Interpal) received an apology, damages of £50,000 and legal costs after The Jewish Chronicle published "false and defamatory allegations", implying that it had links to terrorist activity.
 On 23 August, the paper published a full apology, together with an article by Ibrahim Hewitt, chair of trustees of Interpal.

 In November 2019, The Jewish Chronicle published a ruling by IPSO that it had breached the Editors' Code of Practice in relation to claims in four articles about a Labour Party member published in early 2019.
 IPSO also expressed significant concerns about the newspaper's failure to answer IPSO's questions and said it considered that the publication's conduct during the investigation was not appropriate.
 In February 2020, The Jewish Chronicle acknowledged that they had made untrue allegations, for which they apologised, and agreed to pay damages and legal costs.

 In September 2020, The Jewish Chronicle published an apology to a councillor about whom the newspaper had printed numerous allegations.
 The newspaper asserted that the councillor was involved in inviting an activist, who it deemed to be antisemitic, to a Labour Party event; that the councillor ignored "antisemitic statements" made by a fellow activist; and that the councillor had "launched a vicious protest against Luciana Berger in terms suggestive of antisemitism" and had tried to "improperly interfere with a democratic vote at a regional Labour Party meeting".
 In addition to the apology, The Jewish Chronicle, its editor Stephen Pollard, and senior reporter Lee Harpin paid substantial libel damages and the legal costs.